apple1417/bl2.parts/shotguns/rework.md

 base values of each stat, how exactly certain bonuses affect those stats, as well as several other properties relating to how exactly the weapon behaves.
 There is one weapon type per manufactuerer.

-On top of everything else, weapon types can also provide bonuses of their own.
+On top of everything else, weapon definitions can also provide bonuses of their own.

+{% include parts.html
+    parts=site.data.shotguns.definitions
+    meta=site.data.shotguns_meta
+    simple_bonuses=true
+%}